Tarzan and the Forbidden City

 Tarzan and the Forbidden City is a novel by American writer Edgar Rice Burroughs, the twentieth in his series of twenty-four books about the title character Tarzan.

+Previous to its publication in book form, it was serialized during 1938 in Argosy magazine under the title The Red Star of Tarzan.

 Plot summary

-A young man named Brian Gregory has disappeared in Africa, looking for the fabled Father of Diamonds; his father and sister want to go rescue him, and they can only enlist Tarzan's help because they know Captain Paul D`Arnot.
-By chance, Tarzan and Brian are lookalike, thus making some vile scoundrels to think Tarzan is Brian.
+A young man named Brian Gregory has disappeared in Africa, looking for the fabled Father of Diamonds; his father and sister want to go rescue him, and they can only enlist Tarzan's help because they know Captain Paul D'Arnot.
+By chance, Tarzan and Brian are lookalikes, thus making some vile scoundrels think Tarzan is Brian.
 They are also heading out after the big old diamond.

 The Forbidden city is again in a secret valley, with two cities Ashair and Thobos in war, because of the Father of Diamonds.

-Tarzan has to fight many times against different foes, once even a mansize unicorn seahorse!
+Tarzan has to fight many times against different foes, once even a man-size unicorn seahorse!